Munkson/fpm2_csv/README.txt

 ## What is fpm2_csv ?

-XML to CSV data format converter dedicated to the specific format of the export files from Figaro¡­s Password Manager 2.
+XML to CSV data format converter dedicated to the specific format of the export files from Figaro's Password Manager 2.
-Figaro¡­s Password Manager 2 (fpm2) is GTK-based application to manage IDs and passwords of many sites.
+Figaro's Password Manager 2 (fpm2) is GTK-based application to manage IDs and passwords of many sites.

 ## Usage